fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-problem-analysis.md

 On the other hand, solution is another structured datatype, which has been defined in order to carry a specific particle information.
 This structured datatype contains the problem dimensionality, the fitness value of the candidate solution and the vector depicting the current particle position within the fitness landscape.

-So as to create a variable of the previously mentioned message data type, we have defined a proper function called `define_datatype_broadcast_message`.
+So as to create a variable of the previously mentioned message data type, we have defined a proper function called define_datatype_broadcast_message.
 This function, in turn, calls the function required to defined a message carrying the a solution type variable and a timestamp type variable.

 The stratification above has simplified the MPI_Datatype definition process.